simbli/seacharts/README.md

 external ENC data, allowing for loading of more specific (smaller) areas of interest into memory during runtime.
-The `enc.visualize_environment` method continuously reads the position and heading of ships in a csv file and displays it in a decoupled environment using multiprocessing.
+The `enc.visualize_environment` method continuously reads the position and heading of ships in a csv file and displays it in a decoupled environment using multiprocessing, and may be saved as a GIF using `enc.save_visualization`.

 ## Contributors